Vibecoding Apple apps

 Shipping macos/iOS automation without learning Swift

-I want my phone to do small useful things for me— Tally a thing I notice.
-Nag me when I haven’t stretched.
-Watch a sensor and remind me when something changes.
-The kind of automation that ought to be a 50-line shell script, except the phone does not run shell scripts, so it has to be an app.
+I want my phone to do small useful things for me — tally a thing I notice, nag me when I haven’t stretched, watch a sensor and remind me when something changes, that kind of thing.
+That kind of automation ought to be a 50-line shell script, except the phone is not a Protestant device.
+It does not permit a personal relationship with the silicon.
+Instead my relationship is mediated by the rite of XCode, in the approved forms, the correct vestments, the sacred language.

-They do not AFAICT overlap.
+They do not AFAICT overlap, or at least Claude seems to know which to use.
 The first is the build engine; the second is the IDE eyes-and-ears.

-The shift is that the LLM no longer parses xcodebuild log spew to figure out what went wrong.
+The Xcode build kinda worked for ages, but it was pretty noisy and slow.
+Recent Xcode updates (I think 26.3) made it way better.
+The LLM no longer needs to parse xcodebuild log spew to figure out what went wrong.
 It calls a tool, gets back JSON with the file, line, column, and message of each error, and acts.
-The same shift previously made gopls, pyright, tsc --watch etc. workable inside agent loops. iOS got there later, partly because Apple, and partly because xcodebuild is famously verbose.2
+The same shift previously made gopls, pyright, tsc --watch etc. workable inside agent loops. iOS got there later, partly because Apple, and partly because xcodebuild is famously verbose.1

 2 XcodeBuildMCP